InfernoIDE/InfernoIDE/README.md

 # InfernoIDE
-Inferno IDE for programming and language work
+Inferno integrated development environment for programming and language work